shellphish/ictf-framework/README.md

 ## VM Creator

 This is the VM creater that is used by http://ictf.cs.ucsb.edu/framework to create organizer and team VMs.

+## Services

+The iCTF Framework includes a standard format for creating services.
+Services live in the services/ directory.

 ## Further Information